Tvrdonice

 Tvrdonice (Turnitz) is a municipality and village in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 2,100 inhabitants.

 Geography

 Tvrdonice is located about 8 km northeast of Břeclav and 55 km southeast of Brno, on the border with Slovakia.
-It lies in a flat landscape of the Lower Morava Valley.
+It lies in a flat landscape in the Lower Morava Valley.
 The municipality is crossed by the Kyjovka River.
-The Czech-Slovak border is formed here by the Morava River.
+The Czech–Slovak border is formed here by the Morava River.

 History

 The first written mention of Tvrdonice is from 1264.
 In 1538, the village was promoted to a market town, but it later lost the title.

 Economy

 Tvrdonice is known for viticulture.
 It lies in the Slovácká wine subregion.

 Transport

-The D2 motorway (part of the European route E65) from Brno to the Czech-Slovak border in Lanžhot passes along the western municipal border.
+The D2 motorway (part of the European route E65) from Brno to the Czech–Slovak border in Lanžhot runs along the western municipal border.